-17 Cf. footnote 2.
+16 Heading of the responsory in the basso continuo score.17 Cf. footnote 2.

-The Cantus partbook for the opening of the Monteverdi Vespers liturgical context.
+liturgical context.
 The two versions of the magnificat18 could also be indebted to Monteverdi's incentive to prove his capability to create equivalent compositions: one for a large instrumental apparatus, and an a cappella version.